iAbadia/Volatility-Plugin-Tutorial/README.md

 ### Get a memory dump

 You can get a memory dump in multiple ways, we'll leverage virtualization and use VirtualBox to easily get a VM's memory dump.
-A more extense version of this process can be found [here](https://andreafortuna.org/how-to-extract-a-ram-dump-from-a-running-virtualbox-machine-b803f9fd2a0), but, long story short:
+A more extensive version of this process can be found [here](https://andreafortuna.org/how-to-extract-a-ram-dump-from-a-running-virtualbox-machine-b803f9fd2a0), but, long story short:
  - Boot up a virtual machine in VirtualBox and note it's name.
  - `$ vboxmanage debugvm <VM-NAME> dumpvmcore --filename vm.elf`
  - That's it.

 Well, this is not a memory dump per se.
 It's a `.elf` that also contains other data from VirtualBox we don't need.
 Guess what?
 Volatility doesn't care.
-If you really want a raw memory dump go check out the more extense version.
+If you really want a raw memory dump go check out the more extensive version.

 ### Analyze memory dump
 Now we get to look into the memory dump.
 We have all we need so `cd` to volatility's folder and execute `pslist` command like this: